Movement for Rights and Freedoms: History

-The party was officially established in 1990, with its founder Ahmed Dogan serving as its leader until 2013.
-On 19 January 2013, Lyutfi Mestan was elected as the second chairman of the Movement for Rights and Freedoms.
-Mestan was removed from power by the insistence of Dogan for declaring support for Turkey for shooting down a Russian military jet in 2015.
-This led Turkish President Recep Tayyip Erdoğan to blacklist Ahmed Dogan and ban him from entering Turkey.
-Mestan formed his own party, named Democrats for Responsibility, Solidarity and Tolerance.
+The party was founded in 1990, with Ahmed Dogan serving as its leader until 2013.
+He resigned following an assassination attempt and Lyutfi Mestan was elected to succeed him on 19 January 2013.
+Mestan was removed from power at the insistence of Dogan after declaring support for Turkey shooting down a Russian military jet in 2015.
+In response Turkish President Erdoğan blacklisted Dogan and banned him from entering the country.
+Mestan formed his own party, named DOST.